-- 4. Select the JDBC driver for your database.
-If your driver is listed as NOT INSTALLED, you must first upload the driver as described in 4.3, "Managing JDBC Drivers," on page 52. - 5.
-Enter the hostname, port, and database name for your database.
+- 5. Enter the hostname, port, and database name for your database.
 The default hostname is localhost, and the default port is the typical port for the specified database vendor.
 The three fields are combined automatically to create the JDBC URL where the server will access the database.
 When specifying values for your JDBC data source: - The JDBC drivers for some databases have their own unique fields and optional URL parameters.
-These are described in "Working With Data Sources" on page 157 and "JDBC Database URLs" on page 158.

-- You have the option to use attributes in the values of data source parameters.
-See 4.1, "Attributes in Data Source Definitions," on page 48. - 6.
+These are described in Unique JDBC Data Source Fields and JDBC Database URLs. - You have the option to use attributes in the values of data source parameters.
+See Attributes in Data Source Definitions. - 6.
 Fill in the database user name and password.
 These are the credentials the server will use to access the database.

-Figure 4-3 Entering the User Name and Password
+Figure 35: Entering the User Name and Password

 The database user needs the privileges to run SELECT queries on the tables used in your reports.
 The server blocks any DROP, INSERT, UPDATE, and DELETE SQL commands through its SQL injection protection.
 In some cases, additional permissions may be required to execute stored procedures, depending on your configuration and needs.
-For more information, see A.9.3, "Database Permissions," on page 158.
+For more information, see Database Permissions.

 - 7. If the date-time values stored in your database do not indicate a time zone, set the Time Zone field.
 When in doubt, leave the default Time Zone value (Use database setting). - When date-time values are stored in a format other than local time zone offset relative to Greenwich Mean time (GMT), you must specify a time zone so that the server can properly convert date-time values read from the target database.
 Set the Time Zone field to the correct time zone for the data in the database.
-The list of time zones is configurable, as described in B.5.2, "Specifying Additional Time Zones," on page 179. - 8.
+The list of time zones is configurable, as described in Specifying Additional Time Zones. - 8.
 Click Test Connection to validate the data source.
 If the validation fails, ensure that the values you entered are correct and that the database is running.
-To diagnose JDBC connection issues, you can turn on logging as described in the troubleshooting section A.9.1, "Logging JDBC Operations," on page 157. - 9.
+To diagnose JDBC connection issues, you can turn on logging as described in the troubleshooting section Logging JDBC Operations. - 9.
 When the test is successful, click Save.
 The Save dialog appears.

-Figure 4-4 Saving the JDBC Data Source
+Figure 36: Saving the JDBC Data Source